-If you keep your feet from breaking the Sabbath and from doing as you please on my holy day, if you call the Sabbath a delight and the Lord’s holy day honorable, and if you honor it by not going your own way and not doing as you please or speaking idle words, then you will find your joy in the Lord….
+If you keep your feet from breaking the Sabbath and from doing as you please on my holy day, if you call the Sabbath a delight and the Lord’s holy day honorable, and if you honor it by not going your own way and not doing as you please or speaking idle words, then you will find your joy in the Lord.
 (Isaiah 58:13-14)

 In America, we celebrate the New Year on January 1.
-In India, different days throughout the year are celebrated the country’s different regions.
+In India, different days throughout the year are celebrated in different regions.
 Chinese New Year is the Spring Festival following the lunar (moon) calendar.
 The Jewish New Year is called Rosh Hashanah, meaning the “head of the year” and is celebrated in early autumn in the Northern Hemisphere.
 The Bible calls this day Yom Teruah, literally “day of shouting or trumpet blasting.”
 It’s mentioned in Leviticus 23:23–25 and in Exodus 12:1-2.
 The LORD said, “This is now the first month of your year.”

 God Did Something New in the Exodus

 The Lord changed the calendar to celebrate His new work.
 For 400 years the Hebrews were enslaved and mistreated in Egypt.1 God (the Father, Son, and Spirit) saw the Jewish people’s misery and heard them crying out because of the cruelty they suffered.
 So the Lord announced that He was coming down to rescue them and to bring them into a good and spacious land.2

 African Americans remembered the Exodus this way in a song:

 When Israel was in Egypt’s land; Let my people go.

 Oppressed so hard they could not stand; Let my people go.